tspindler-cms/tetet-vwv/TeTeT VWV/mods/tech/[VWV] buildings/README.md

 KNOWN ISSUES
 - Armed Guard Tower - if you place a aircraft close to it, it will ignore ground targets and engage the aircraft
-- no destruct model - only the Guard Tower has one